strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/snippets/docker-env-table.md

 | `JWT_SECRET` | The secret used to sign the JWT for the Users-Permissions plugin. |
 | `ADMIN_JWT_SECRET` | The secret used to sign the JWT for the Admin panel. |
 | `APP_KEYS` | The secret keys used to sign the session cookies. |

+You can also set some [optional environment variables](/developer-docs/latest/setup-deployment-guides/configurations/optional/environment.md#strapi-s-environment-variables).